rixx/books.rixx.de/data/reviews/gene-wolfe/the-shadow-of-the-torturer/index.md

 ---

 Really not sure what to think.
 Odd pacing, odd descriptions, odd … everything?
 I just didn't find my way into this world and this rhythm.
-I guess the storytelling is a stylistic choice that makes sense within that world, but requires a dedication I don't feel motivated for (think Tolkien).
+The storytelling is a stylistic choice that makes sense within that world, but requires a dedication I don't feel motivated for (think Tolkien).